-A. Prior to issuing a permit a copy of the application and supporting information shall be submitted by the administrative officer to the State National Flood Insurance Program Coordinator at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section in accordance with 24 V.S.A. § 4424.
+A. Prior to issuing a permit a copy of the application and supporting information shall be submitted by the administrative officer to the State National Flood Insurance

+Program Coordinator at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section in accordance with 24 V.S.A. § 4424.
 A permit may be issued only following receipt of comments from the Agency or the expiration of 30 days from the date the application was mailed to the Agency, whichever is sooner.

-- B. Adjacent communities and the Stream Alteration Engineer at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section shall be notified at least 30 days prior to issuing any permit for the alteration or relocation of a watercourse and copies of such notification shall be submitted to the VT National Flood Insurance Program Coordinator. - C. No permit may be granted for new construction, substantial improvement, filling, installation of a residential structure, or the development of land in any area designated as a floodplain by the Federal Emergency Management Agency (FEMA) prior to the expiration of a period of thirty (30) days following the submission of the application and a report describing the proposed use, the location requested and an evaluation of the effect of such proposed use on Burlington's municipal development plan and the regional plan, if any, to the Department of Environmental Conservation provided this subsection shall not be applicable to public utility generating stations and transmission lines which shall require the issuance of a certificate of public good under 30 V.S.A.
+- B. Adjacent communities and the Stream Alteration Engineer at the Vermont Agency of Natural Resources, Department of Environmental Conservation, River Management Section shall be notified at least 30 days prior to issuing any permit for the alteration or relocation of a watercourse and copies of such notification shall be submitted to the VT National Flood Insurance Program Coordinator. - C. No permit may be granted for new construction, substantial improvement, filling, installation of a residential structure, or the development of land in any area designated as a floodplain by the Federal Emergency Management Agency (FEMA) prior to the expiration of a period of thirty (30) days following the submission of the application and a report to the Department of Environmental Conservation.
+The application and report shall describe the proposed use, the location requested and an evaluation of the effect of such proposed use on Burlington's municipal development plan and the regional plan, if any. - D. The subsection shall not be applicable to public utility generating stations and transmission lines which shall require the issuance of a certificate of public good under 30 V.S.A.
+Sec.
 248 prior to any land filling or construction.